Stephman1/fraudulent-business-address/README.md

 yarn install
 ```

-## Running the Development Server
+## Running the Frontend Server

 ```
-- Using `npm`:
-npm run dev

-- Using `yarn`:
+- Using `npm` build your project: npm run build

-yarn dev
+- Build the Docker image:
+docker build -t react-frontend .

+- Run the container:
+docker run -p 3000:80 --name ch-frontend -d react-frontend
 ```

-This will start the Vite development server, and you can view your application in the browser at [http://localhost:5173](http://localhost:5173)
+This will start the Vite server in the Docker container named `ch-frontend`.
+You can view your application in the browser at [http://localhost:3000](http://localhost:3000).

 ## Running migrations for PostgreSQL database